-Bluff: A topographic feature such as a hill, cliff, or embankment having the following characteristics (an area with an average slope of less than 18 percent over a distance for 50 feet or more shall not be considered part of the bluff):
+Bluff: A topographic feature such as a hill, cliff, or embankment having the following characteristics.
+See figure 2.02-1 and 2.02-2.:

-- a) Part or all of the feature is located in a shoreland area; - The slope rises at least 25 feet above the ordinary high water level of the waterbody;
+- A. Part or all of the feature is located in a shoreland area; - B. The slope rises at least 25 feet above the ordinary high water level of the waterbody; - C. The grade or slope from the toe of the bluff to a point 25 feet or more above the ordinary high water level averages 30 percent (30%) or greater except that an area with an average slope of less than 18 percent (18%) over a distance of at least 50 feet shall not be considered part of the bluff; and - D. The slope must drain toward the waterbody.

-- c) The grade or slope from the toe of the bluff to a point 25 feet or more above the ordinary high water level averages 30 percent or greater; and - d) The slope must drain toward the waterbody.
+Figure 0-1